saucelabs/sauce-docs/docs/visual-testing.md

 Sauce Visual provides integrations with different kind of frameworks:

-- **E2E Testing** allows to navigate a website and capture snapshots anytime this is needed.
+- **E2E Testing** allows to navigate a website and capture snapshots any time this is needed.
 - **Component Testing** allows to test extensively all your components.

 <div className="box-wrapper" markdown="1">